sruthakeerthikotla/memcachedwebhook/README.md

 This command generates the webhook manifests and enables the deployment.
 The webhook configurations created can be found in `config/webhook/manifests.yaml`

 The webhook server accepts only those webhook configurations that provide a valid `caBundle` value.
-The below steps are required to setup a certificate manager, create a self signed certificate that and to do a ca-injection into the webhook configurations.
+The below steps are required to setup a certificate manager, create a self signed certificate and to do a ca-injection into the webhook configurations.

 To enable cert-manager and webhook deployments, you will have to modify the file `config/default/kustomization.yaml` by uncommenting the `[WEBHOOK]` and `[CERTMANAGER]`.
 Your file should look like below :